-Unmarried women, people of color, and millennials are poised to cast a majority of votes in the 2016 election.
+Unmarried women, people of color, and millennials could cast a majority of votes in every election — but only if they vote.

 The Voter Participation Center was one of the first organizations to call attention to what we call the Rising American Electorate: unmarried women, people of color, and millennials.